hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

   This can be used to describe the backscattering of a laser beam off initial leptons.
-The energy distribution of the emerging photon beams is modelled by the CompAZ parametrization, see :cite:`Zarnecki2002qr`.
-Note that this parametrization is valid only for the proposed TESLA photon collider, as various assumptions about the laser parameters and the initial lepton beam energy have been made.
+The energy distribution of the emerging photon beams is modelled by the CompAZ parameterisation, see :cite:`Zarnecki2002qr`.
+Note that this parameterisation is valid only for the proposed TESLA photon collider, as various assumptions about the laser parameters and the initial lepton beam energy have been made.
 See details below.